artbecker/web_project_around/README.md

 # Javascript features added for opening and closing form and picture popups, as well as submitting profile data and new pictures.

+# Javascript features added for form validation to profile data and new picture submissions.

 # Nota ao revisor: deixei lang="en" pois fiz todo o projeto em inglês.

 # https://artbecker.github.io/web_project_around/